412th CEG holds housing workshop to tackle housing crunch

-Col. Brad Bucholz, 412th Civil Engineer Group commander, briefs 412th Test Wing leadership on the proposals developed from a "Housing Sprint" workshop on Edwards Air Force Base, Jan.
-15. The weeklong workshop included representatives from the Office of the Assistant Secretary of the Air Force, Installation and Environment, Air Force Installation and Mission Support Center, Air Force Civil Engineer Center and Mayroad private housing aimed at solving the critical housing shortage at Edwards AFB.
-(Air Force photo by Giancarlo Casem)
+As a first step toward solving the critical housing shortage at Edwards AFB, the 412th Civil Engineer Group hosted a “Housing Sprint” workshop with representatives from the Office of the Assistant Secretary of the Air Force, Installation and Environment, Air Force Installation and Mission Support Center, Air Force Civil Engineer Center and Mayroad private housing, Jan.
+12-15.

+The workshop included first-hand accounts of Airmen who have faced nine- to twelve-month waitlists for on-base housing.
+The delay brings high costs for temporary lodging and the difficult dilemma of whether to continue waiting, or buy or rent in either unsafe or more desirable areas far from the base.
+Leaders warn these conditions directly affect quality of life, recruitment, retention and ultimately, mission success.

+Two-fold mission growth during the last three years has fueled the need for a larger workforce, driving an increased focus on the housing shortage.
+The test portfolio at Edwards is expected to double again as major aerospace defense programs reach the developmental test phase.

 |Date Taken: